On this page

 Online tool regarding renovation work

-With the online tool Verbouwkompas.nl (Dutch) you can check which statutory requirements apply to your renovation work on a home (in the case of common types of renovation).
+With the online tool Verbouwkompas.nl (in Dutch) you can check which statutory requirements apply to your renovation work on a home (in the case of common types of renovation).

 Municipal building rules